kevin892/jc_hw/README.md

 ####### POST /hash #######

 #Example request
-curl -d "password=angryMonkey" -X POST http://localhost:8080/shutdown
+curl -d "password=angryMonkey" -X POST http://localhost:8080/hash

-#Note: When password is not present in body of request with value, response will be: "Error - 'password' not found!"
+#Note: When password is not present in body of request ||  value == "", response will be: "Error - 'password' not found!"

 #Password is tased with SHA512 as hashing algorithm and a Base64 encoded string is returned.